imperialnolini/photoplate/README.md

 #>                               Just make sure each note like this ends in a period.
 ```

-Prior to using photoplate(), it’s a good idea to check that form of
+Prior to using photoplate::photoplate(), it’s a good idea to check that
-textual output - especially if you use the various
+form of textual output - especially if you use the various
 stargazer::stargazer() parameters to format the output (e.g., renaming
 things and/or adding notes, as done here).